 Roebuck earned a B.A. from Virginia Union University, and an M.A. and Ph.D. from the University of Virginia.
 He also completed the University of Virginia—Darden School State Legislative Leaders Foundation's Advanced Management program and the John F. Kennedy School of Government Program for Senior Executives in State and Local Government at Harvard University.

 Michael D Soileau

-Soileau brings more than 20 years of cable and telecommunications experience to his position as Vice President of Planning and Strategy for communications, data and WiFi products at Comcast.
-In this role, he is responsible for the planning and design of initiatives for deploying Comcast technology to deliver innovative solutions in Comcast markets.
-He is also responsible for understanding the company’s competitive market pressures and developing strategic plans to navigate this landscape.
-Michael manages industry research, developments and needs from new and emerging providers and for future products that are yet to be publicly available.
+Soileau brought more than 20 years of cable and telecommunications experience to his previous position as Vice President of Planning and Strategy for communications, data and WiFi products at Comcast.
+In this role, he was responsible for the planning and design of initiatives for deploying Comcast technology to deliver innovative solutions in Comcast markets.
+He was also responsible for understanding the company’s competitive market pressures and developing strategic plans to navigate this landscape.
+Michael managed industry research, developments and needs from new and emerging providers and for future products that are yet to be publicly available.

 Previously, Michael served as the Senior Vice President of Sales, Marketing and Customer Experience at Innovative Communications, a multiservice provider (MSP) of phone, data, video and wireless for the United States Virgin Islands, British Virgin Islands and St. Maarten.
 Prior to his assignment in the Virgin Islands, Michael spent 10 years with Comcast, serving in various leadership roles throughout the company’s footprint.
 Additionally, Michael held several leadership positions at OpTel, a MSP in the multihousing segment.